 Tri-Basin NRD, along with Phelps, Gosper, and Kearney Counties, developed a district-wide All Hazard Mitigation Plan (AHMP).
 The plan outlines steps that would be taken in an emergency.
 The Federal Emergency Management Agency (FEMA) requires local governments to have a Hazard Mitigation Plan before it will provide federal disaster relief funding.
 This plan needs to be reviewed and updated every five years.
-Tri-Basin was awarded \$8,100 grant by FEMA in 2022.
-This grant will cover 75% of the cost of updating the AHMP.
-The remainder of the expense will be divided between TBNRD, Gosper, Phelps, and Kearney counties.
+Tri-Basin was awarded \$81,000 grant by FEMA in 2022.
+This grant covered 75% of the cost of updating the AHMP.
+The remainder of the expense was divided between TBNRD, Gosper, Phelps, and Kearney counties.
+The latest AHMP update was approved by FEMA in June 2023.